When You Wish Upon A Death Star

 Disney has given itself to the dark side.

-I don’t say that as another outraged fan boy irritated by nerdy expectations, but as an historian who understands the profound inspirational power of art.
-I’m also astounded by the lengths that America’s imperial bread and circus brigades have proven willing to go to direct our ever fleeting attention spans toward their illusions.
+This sentiment doesn’t originate from another outraged fanboy irritated by nerdy expectations, but from an historical perspective that understands the profound inspirational power of art.
+It also stems from observing the lengths that America’s imperial bread-and-circus brigades have proved willing to direct our ever fleeting attention spans toward their electronic illusions.

 Film was explicitly designed for dissent.
 It was designed to discuss alternative ideas.
 It was designed to push our collective narratives toward a perspective of advancing how our society examines itself – indeed, how we examine ourselves as individuals within it.